Rescuers racing in Haiti as storm threatens to follow quake

 “We only have Jesus now," said Johanne Dorcely, 58, whose house was destroyed.
 “If it wasn’t for Jesus, I wouldn’t be able to be here today."

-Prime Minister Ariel Henry declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals overwhelmed with patients.
+Prime Minister Ariel Henry declared a one-month state of emergency for the whole country and said he was rushing aid to areas where towns were destroyed and hospitals overwhelmed.
 A former senator rented a private airplane to move injured people from Les Cayes to Port-au-Prince for medical assistance.

 “The most important thing is to recover as many survivors as possible under the rubble,” said Henry.
 “We have learned that the local hospitals, in particular that of Les Cayes, are overwhelmed with wounded, fractured people.”